Medical Policy: 02.01.48

 Measurement of exhaled breath condensate is considered investigational in the diagnosis and management of asthma and all other disorders including but not limited to chronic obstructive pulmonary disease and chronic cough.

 The evidence is insufficient to determine the effect of exhaled nitric oxide and exhaled breath condensate tests on health outcomes.
-The recent studies do prove that there is treatment change with the addition of FeNO measurements, but fail to examine the effect of the treatment changes on outcomes.
-There is still no validated standardized cutoff of FeNO to use for diagnosing asthma.
+The recent studies do prove that there is treatment change with the addition of FENO measurements, but fail to examine the effect of the treatment changes on outcomes.
+There is still no validated standardized cutoff of FENO to use for diagnosing asthma.
 As a result, it is not possible to determine the true sensitivity and specificity of the test for diagnosing asthma or any other disorder.
 Further investigation is recommended because a negative result does not exclude asthma.
 Inhaled steroids are a mainstay of treatment of asthma and have been associated with a variety of health outcome benefits.
 The change in management must be examined to determine net benefits on health outcomes.
+Recent systematic review concluded FENO guided management showed no statistically significant benefit in terms of severe exacerbations or ICS use, but showed a statistically significant reduction in exacerbations of any severity.
+However, further research is warranted to clearly define which management protocols (including cut-off points) offer best efficacy and which patient groups would benefit the most.

 *Current Procedural Terminology © 2012 American Medical Association.
 All Rights Reserved.